 Semen analysis will be carried out by an expert embryologist at our clinic here in Bray.
 Further details can be found here.

-Although I work at ReproMed, this is an entirely independent service.
+This is an entirely independent service.
 The intention is to help you to avoid such clinics if possible.
 For those who do need high tech treatment, I am more than happy to refer you to the specialist fertility clinic of your choice.
-If you prefer, I can take you under my care at ReproMed, of course.

 Struggling with infertility is enormously stressful and can be very isolating.
 Undergoing fertility treatment is stressful in itself.
 It takes over your life, disrupts your work schedule and costs a lot of money with no guarantee of success.
 Relationships often come under strain.
 All too often, I see people try to tough it out alone.
 It can be very helpful to sit down with someone independent who can help you see the wood from the trees.
 I have worked with Michele Pippet for many years and have no hesitation in recommending her as a counsellor.
 Often, under Michele’s expert guidance, one or two sessions will be enough to help you get your head straight and make the right decisions.